salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 Now, you may hear some people malign the choice of MATLAB. *Why aren't you learning Python, Java, or some other flavor of the month?* Ignore these people.
 They likely don't have an academic license for MATLAB like we do.
 And MATLAB includes some nice tools to help soothe the pain of learning programming.
 Plus, it really doesn't matter what language you use to learn computer programming because, in the end, it is all just syntax.
 Just like it is easier to learn Italian after learning how to speak Spanish, learning MATLAB makes it easier to learn other programming languages.
 And, beyond MATLAB, learning programming will give you the foundation to understand the digital underpinnings of other data analysis software so that when you learn new software, even if there is no programming involved, you will be primed to more quickly understand how the software works and how to get the most out of that software.

-!!! abstract "What so bad about Excel?"
+!!! abstract "What's so bad about Excel?"

     One of the reasons that we are learning a programming language like MATLAB is that spreadsheets, like those created by Excel, are infamously known to be riddled with errors, especially complex spreadsheets with lots of formulas.
 Such formulas are hard to track, especially when there are a lot of cells and it's easy to make mistakes.
-Even worse, just opening an excel file can create issues.
+Even worse, just opening an Excel file can create issues.
 Consider the example discussed in [this article](https://theconversation.com/excel-autocorrect-errors-still-plague-genetic-research-raising-concerns-over-scientific-rigour-166554), which discusses the perils of Autocorrect in Excel spreadsheets for gene research.
-Apparently, just opening an excel file can activate the autocorrect "feature", which will dutifully go through all of the cells and change perfectly good gene names, like MARCH1 to a date.
-The issue was so bad that they had to rename the gene name in order to avoid this problem.
+Apparently, just opening an Excel file can activate the autocorrect "feature", which will dutifully go through all of the cells and change perfectly good gene names, like MARCH1, to a date.
+The issue was so bad that they had to rename the gene in order to avoid this problem.

 ## User Guide Conventions